November ‘22

 When I returned from the hospital, I was fined a $600 fee for "suicide attempt cleanup" by the apartment complex, which the memo helpfully listed and a letter of eviction.
 (The eviction was mainly because I was already living "under the radar", my previous roommates were two international students who left for the summer and refused to pay rent, leading to my first eviction.)
 I consider it the same kind of violence as future employers responding to low morale by hiring external consultants to share research on living wages and then continue to pay its workers less than three-quarters of the listed amount.
 The same disregard for the precarious but slower and equipped with a robust public relations apparatus.

 The suicidal urges are amnesiac in nature, and things turn absurd after a few days of contemplation.
 It changes the brain; there was a period where I routinely counted on my eventual suicide to avoid tasks, mostly stuff involving paperwork like applying for healthcare, loan payments, the mounting documents required of someone living in persistent crisis.
 Mundane choices get filtered through the new mindset.
 The amount of groceries to get, how to interact with people, and whether to continue habits developed to prevent these feelings or sink into a brief hedonic spell.
-The dissonance goes wild; why did I purchase new contact lenses?
+The dissonance goes wild; why did I order new contact lenses?
 Why am I still eating turmeric?
 Every little thing becomes a reluctant commitment to a future.

 The inability to cope with loneliness and hopelessness drive these urges, and I've found those to be self-perpetuating states.
 Seeing couples and seemingly happy children brings up a wave of resentment on very bad days.
 They appear so far from my reality that they look like a commercial.
 It's obvious most socialized kids become integrated adults who have good enough social lives.
 The necessary social ties to be acquired as a lonely person become riskier to attempt, for even perceived rejection comes with an unpredictable period of dysregulation.
 The intense loneliness becomes a barrier to connection, which feels akin to a starving person being rejected food due to poor meal etiquette.
 Perhaps a nourished person would appreciate the culinary experience more.
 The same gesture that appears savage for the starved person might be perceived as quirkiness or enthusiasm for the well-fed.
 God forbid the desperate person commits a faux pas while trying to obtain what is essential to survive.
 But once the resentment fades, it's not so clear who's doing the rejecting.